mk23/snmpy/README.md

     SNMPY-MIB::snmpyInterfaceInfoLinkDuplex.2 = STRING: "full duplex mode"

 ### exec_value ###
-The `exec_value` plugin provides simple key-value data from the output results of an executable command.
+The `exec_value` module provides simple key-value data from the output results of an executable command.
 Configuration items which must be specified are:

 ```yaml
 module: exec_value